 Consistency in hiring practices.
-Your company policy around new hires or continuous background checks should have a consistent set of requirements and standards supported across the organization, and should be developed with an understanding of all the regions in which they will be implemented and supported.
+Your company policy around new hires or continuous background checks should have a consistent set of requirements and standards supported across the organization, and should be developed with across the organization, and should be developed with an understanding of all the regions in which they will be implemented and supported.
 Not verifying applicants' foreign experience creates an inconsistency in your hiring process and may lead to claims of discriminatory hiring practices.
 For example, if you run a domestic background check on two applicants for the same position and one of them claims to have a degree from a foreign institution, you will end up checking the educational claim of only one of the candidates, potentially exposing your company to litigation.
 Additionally, negligent hiring claims can arise when an employee causes harm to another employee and your company cannot demonstrate that it exercised due diligence when evaluating that worker's fitness for the job.